agda/agda-pkg/README.md

 ## TODO

+- [ ] Test for all the commands and combinations of common actions
 - [ ] Install from the git repositories using info from the index
 - [ ] Install from the git repositories
 - [ ] Update command